Kondor Path Tours

 When the Spaniards arrived in Peru, they tried to overthrow the Inca Empire, and one way to do so was to destroy its architecture.
 This history happened in Cusco and the north of Peru, such as Chan Chan, one of the most important cities.

-The entrance fee to this tourist site is S/.15 (USD 5.00), while access to the Church of Santo Domingo is S/.10.
+The entrance fee to this tourist site is S/.20 (USD 6.00), while access to the Church of Santo Domingo is S/.10.
 (USD 3.00)

 Even if you are satisfied with seeing this Inca site from the outside, this stop on your Cusco itinerary is worth it.

-The place to be if you like to prepare your food; here, you can find everything from vegetables to rare spices.
+This is the place to be if you like to prepare your food; here, you can find everything from vegetables to rare spices.

-You will also be surprised that you can buy perfectly ripe watermelons or tasty grapes in Cusco.
-And lots and lots of fruit.
+You will also be surprised that you can buy perfectly ripe watermelons or tasty grapes in Cusco—and lots and lots of fruit.

 The good news is that San Blas is easily accessible from the Centro Historico.